-State statutes prohibit the District from becoming indebted in an amount exceeding the revenue to be received for any fiscal year without approval by the District's voters.
-General Long-Term Debt of the District consists of capital leases and outstanding general obligation bonds.
+State Statutes prohibit the District from becoming indebted in an amount exceeding the revenue to be received for any fiscal year without approval by the District's voters.

-The District had no Long Term Debt at June 30, 2022.
+The District had no General Long-Term Debt at June 30, 2023.